← Back to research

 • 100GB max storage — sufficient for most agent work, but not for large datasets

-• No GPU support (yet) — CPU-only workloads
+• No GPU support — CPU-only by design; Fly Machines are the GPU path[9]

 Bottom Line